cheesedongjin/Branching-Novel-Tools/README.md

   other tests are combined with `and`, each part runs from left to right and all non-assignment expressions must evaluate to true.

 Lines starting with `;` are treated as comments and ignored.
+A line containing only `;` begins a block comment that continues until another lone `;` line is encountered.
+Inline comments can also follow any statement when `;` appears after some whitespace; everything to the right of the semicolon is ignored.
 Empty lines still serve only as paragraph separators.

 ## Example